guilhermeUpToTask/TaskWiseFinancesFront/fixes_roadmap.md

 ## Need to implement future money projection - done
 ## Need to pass from EventsList to the modal of Events instead of passing from Calendar
 ## Remove automatic Pop Up of notifications
+## Reverse It back when delete a operation
+## Remove the description requiriness

 ## Landing Page - Fixes